tudelft3d/website/about/index.md

 It is a multidisciplinary group (computer scientists, geomatics engineers, and geographers) composed of 4 permanent research staff and several PhD students, postdocs, and visitors.

-It has a history of successful collaborations with the industry and the government: its research has led to [software]({{ "/code/" |  prepend: site.baseurl }}), standards, and patents for the management of 3D geographic information.
+It has a history of successful collaborations with the industry and the government: its research has led to [software]({{ "/code/" |  prepend: site.baseurl }}) and international standards for the management of 3D geographic information.

 The staff of the group is active in several international organisations such as the [Open Geospatial Consortium](http://www.opengeospatial.org), [EuroSDR](http://www.eurosdr.net), and the [International Society for Photogrammetry and Remote Sensing](http://www.isprs.org).